 As the title suggest, I am a dividend growth investor.
 While I was studying finance at HEC Montreal and preparing level 1s of both the CFA and CAIA accreditations, I helped my father create his dividend growth portfolio.

 Throughout the next few months, we polished our method and developed the S.A.F.E. framework for investing in dividend growth stocks.
-If you want to get into the nitty gritty, you can check out the S.A.F.E framework, that is explained in a free 25 pages ebook published on my company’s website.

 What is dividend growth investing?

 Dividend growth investing is an investing strategy which involves investing in companies which pay dividends and who increase their dividend payouts yearly.

 Let’s decompose this further.
 The first clear choice which is made is to reduce your investment world to stocks which pay dividends.
 This excludes loads of stocks in the tech sector who don’t pay any dividends and probably never will.

 Despite excluding some minor caveats, this strategy still makes sense, at least as far as returns go.
 According to CPA Canada, no matter what time period you choose, dividends have contributed to about 1/3 of the TSX total return.
 What this means is that for every 2% return you get in capital gains by investing in a TSX ETF, you would get a 1% return in cold hard cash, in the form of a dividend.

 Interesting, don’t you think?
 Over the last 50 years the TSX has returned a compound annual growth (CAGR) of 6.05% versus 9.05% when you include dividends.
 That’s an extra 3% of return just due to dividends.